NASA-Planetary-Science/pgdtools/docs/maintainer/db_addition.md

 To prepare the `techniques.json` file for upload to the GitHub repo, a routine in `pgdtools` can be used.
-You can create this automatically using the latest version of the Excel database and the maintainer tools.
+You can create/update the technique file automatically using the latest version of the Excel database and the maintainer tools.
 The following shows an example of how to do this:

 ```python